Preparing for climate reporting: Insights from small ASX firms

 The climate-related financial disclosures proposal follows on from the Corporate Sustainability Reporting Directive (CSRD) that was entered into force and introduced specific climate disclosure requirements throughout Europe.
 In the same year, the International Sustainability Standards Board issued IFRS S1 and S2 that are progressively endorsed by different countries around the world, including Australia.

-In Australia, the proposed reporting period for climate-related financial disclosures would start as early as 1st July 2024 for companies meeting two of these three criteria:
+In Australia, the proposed reporting period for climate-related financial disclosures would start as early as 1st January 2025 for companies meeting two of these three criteria:

 1. consolidated revenue ≥ $500 million;